viniciusov/MediaCleanup/README.md

 ## License
 All this project is under GPLv3 license.
-You can find the complete license in the 'COPYING.txt' file and Copyrights notes inside the codes.
+You can find the complete license in the 'COPYING.txt' file and a Copyright note inside the main script.
-These files and notes MUST NOT been removed if you're using or sharing this project.
+These information must not been removed if you're using or sharing this project.

 ## Warning
 **Use at your own risk!**